October 1974 United Kingdom general election in Scotland: Candidates

+Analysis

-In Scotland the Conservatives saw an 8.2% drop in support, and lost 5 seats.
+In Scotland the Conservative saw an 8.2% drop in support, and lost 5 seats.
 Although the Labour Party also saw a slight decline in vote share, it was able to pick up one additional seat.
-The SNP became the second largest party in Scotland by popular vote for the first time in its history: with 30% of the Scottish popular vote and 11 of Scotland's 71 seats this was the party's most successful general election result until the 2015 election.
+Between Labour and the Conservatives, Labour won Berwick and East Lothian.

+The Scottish Liberal Party once again slightly increased its vote share and retained its seat in Inverness, with former Leader of the Liberal Party Jo Grimond retaining Orkney and Shetland and future Leader David Steel retaining Roxburgh, Selkirk and Peebles.

 When combined with results from across the United Kingdom the election resulted in Labour winning a wafer-thin majority of three seats, the narrowest in modern British history.